 You are the person who sets rules at home, and you are the one who enforces them.
 Children need both support and discipline.
 It is easy for the parents to split the jobs, with the mother being soft and father being tough.
 But don’t do that.

-If you’re only a disciplinarian and rarely show your love for the kids, your sons end up seeing you as a dictator in the house.
+If you’re a disciplinarian and rarely show empathy and love to kids, your sons may see you as a dictator in the house.
 Only you know that you love them, and you are enforcing the rules for their good.
 Make them know your softer side so that they understand why you are tough sometimes.

 2. Talk to your father:

 As a child, you must have seen your father just the way your sons see you now.
 Now that you are a father, you can understand your dad better.
 You will realize the rationale between the way he behaved with you on certain occasions.
 This understanding will help you correct your way of parenting your sons.
 You will know what will hurt him and what will make him see your point.